shumwaymark/sentinelcam/README.rst

 Development is proceeding along multiple paths simultaneously.
 The categories below do not describe an all-inclusive list, they are simply interrelated areas of current focus.
-The conceptuaL framework driving the overall project is larger in scope.
+The conceptual framework driving the overall project is larger in scope.
 Updates are published here on an incremental basis as new functionality is fleshed out, proven, and stabilized.

 Sentinel